-San Diego museums cater to artists, archeologists, surfers, kids, photographers, and a variety of interests.
-The majority are located in Balboa Park, the nation’s largest urban cultural park, though there are other fantastic museums sprinkled around the county.
-I speak from personal experience having visited all of them.
+San Diego museums cater to artists, archeologists, surfers, kids, photographers, and various interests.
+Most are located in Balboa Park, the nation’s largest urban cultural park, though other fantastic museums are sprinkled around the county.
+I speak from personal experience, having visited all of them.

 1. USS Midway Museum